Benakenn/progressiveBudget/README.md

 Acceptance criteria, a user story and starter code were provided for this assignment.
 The starter code included the working app, but without offline functionality.

 ## Purpose

-For avid travellers who need to keep their account balance accurate while travelling.
+For budget conscience individuals who need the extra help maintaining their budgets.

 ## Local Installation